iterative/dvc.org/content/docs/command-reference/params/index.md

 additionally.
 These files are typically written manually (or they can be generated) and they can be versioned directly with Git.

+### Parameter values

-Param values should be organized in tree-like hierarchies (dictionaries) inside (see [Examples](#examples)).
+Param values should be organized in tree-like hierarchies (dictionaries) inside param files (see [Examples](#examples)).
 DVC will interpret param names as the tree path to find those values.

-### Parameter values

-Supported param value types are: string, integer, float, and arrays.
+Supported types are: string, integer, float, and arrays.
 Note that DVC does not ascribe any specific meaning to these values.

 DVC saves parameter names and values in the project's [DVC files](/doc/user-guide/dvc-files) in order to track them over time.
 They